Thomas Moispointner, Catering

-Jonas manages and coordinates EAF's activities.
+Jonas is responsible for the strategic direction and management of EAF as well as communications with the effective altruism community.
 He studied medicine and economics with a focus on health and development economics, during which time he acquired expertise central to charity evaluation.
 He previously served on the boards of several charities.
-His career choice, motivated by effective altruism, was covered in major Swiss media outlets.

-Lukas is responsible for EAF’s strategic focus.
+Lukas is responsible for EAF big picture thinking and approach.
 Working at the Foundational Research Institute (FRI), he developed important considerations from the perspective of suffering-focused ethics.
 He is currently researching how to mitigate risks from emerging technologies.

 Director of Operations

 Daniel coordinates the Operations department.
 Previously he acquired experience in civil engineering and development cooperation and studied economics and philosophy.

 Alfredo supports EAF in Operations.
 He holds a bachelor’s degree in Engineering Physics as well as a master’s degree and a PhD in Computational Science from the Technical University of Munich.

 Anni's research interests include the philosophy of simulations, AI policy and strategy, and the evolution of suffering.
 She studies philosophy and neuroscience at the University of Helsinki, and has previously published material on bioethics as well as blogged about topics related to AI risk and suffering-focused altruism.

 David runs empirical studies on decision theory and descriptive ethics.
 He studied psychology at the Universities of Innsbruck, Cologne, and Basel.

 Ruairí defines EAF's growth plan and coordinates fundraising for EAF projects.
 Previously, he led our high net worth philanthropy project, Raising for Effective Giving.